 15. have You taken an inventory of your possessions?

 Data shows that approximately 65% of you will answer “no” to this question.
 This is very unfortunate, because without an updated inventory, you may find it more challenging to recoup all your losses after a break-in.
 Start taking an inventory of your possessions today, and feel free to reference our guide to the top home inventory apps to make it as seamless as possible.

-16. HAVE You UPDATED YOUR HOMEOWNERS INSURANCE POLICY IN THE LAST 6 MONTHS?
+16. HAVE You UPDATED YOUR HOMEOWNERS INSURANCE POLICY recently?

 The last question in the challenge is the most important of all because despite all of your home security measures there remains a reasonable chance that over the years, your British Columbia home will be broken into.
 Take a local Greater Vancouver community for example, where at press, there is a 65% increase (over the 5-year average) in burglaries.
 In fact, BC shares the unfortunate honor (with Saskatchewan) in having the highest average burglary rates among all Canadian provinces.
-While you must absolutely check all of the boxes for the 15-points above, take this last one to heart by updating your homeowners insurance (or tenants insurance) right away.
-In addition, don’t let 6 months go by without a follow-up policy review because your circumstances or riders may have changed.
+While you must absolutely check all of the boxes for the 15-points above, take this last one to heart by reviewing your homeowners insurance (or tenants insurance) right away.
+If your circumstances have changed since you purchased the policy, you may need to update your policy.